 Keeping a fish tank clean is pleasing aesthetically and contributes to the good health of your fish.
-Water changes are the easiest way to keep your water clean and healthy, but sometimes it may cause your fish tank water to become cloudy and look worse than it did to begin with.
+Water changes are the easiest way to keep your water clean and healthy, but sometimes it may cause your fish tank water to become cloudy and look worse than it did initially.

-Sometimes water changes can cause a slight imbalance in your tank’s water chemistry, or you may kick up some dirt or sediment in the substrate.
-Algae blooms and bacterial blooms can also cause cloudy water after a water change.
+Cloudy fish tank water can sometimes be caused by changes that can cause a slight imbalance in your tank’s water chemistry, or you may kick up some dirt or sediment in the substrate.
+Bacterial blooms can also cause cloudy water after a water change.

-There are many reasons why fish tank water can become cloudy, but this short article will answer the specific question, “Why is my fish tank cloudy after a water change?”
+There are many reasons why fish tank water can become cloudy, but this short article will specifically answer the question, “Why is my fish tank cloudy after water change?”

 Cloudy Water After Water Change (Common Reasons)

 Many aquarium hobbyists have experienced cloudy aquarium water after a water change, and you can find some of the most common causes below:

-- Fresh water was added too quickly (and from too high), causing a mini fish tank tsunami.
+- Fresh water added too quickly (and from too high), causing a mini fish tank tsunami.

-- You disturbed the sediment/dirt at the bottom of your fish tank when you were doing the water change.
+- You disturbed the sediment/dirt at the bottom of your fish tank while doing the water change.

-- Adding untreated water can cause a change in the water chemistry.
+- Adding untreated water, causing a change in water chemistry.

-- Your fish are producing too much waste, and the fish tank is going through a mini-cycle, causing a bacterial bloom.
+- Your fish produce too much waste, making your fish tank go through a mini-cycle and causing a bacterial bloom.

 - An algae bloom is making your fish tank water green and cloudy.

 There are many other potential causes of cloudy fish tank water, but these are some of the most common ones.
 If you can identify the cause of your cloudy fish tank, then you can take steps to fix the problem.